International Physics Olympiad: History

 The idea of creating the International Physics Olympiad was conceived in Eastern Bloc countries, inspired by the 1959 established International Mathematical Olympiad.
-Poland seemed to offer the best conditions at the time, and so the first IPhO was held in Warsaw in 1967, organized by Prof. Czesław Ścisłowski.
+Poland seemed to offer the best conditions at the time, and so the first IPhO was held in Warsaw in 1967, organized by Czesław Ścisłowski.
 Some months prior to the competition, all Central European countries were invited, and the five countries Bulgaria, Czechoslovakia, Hungary, Poland and Romania participated.
 Each country sent a delegation of three students and one supervisor.
 Already in this first edition, the competition consisted of two exams, one theoretical and one experimental, and the students went on excursions while their exams were marked.

 The second IPhO was held in Hungary, with the additional participation of the German Democratic Republic, the Soviet Union and Yugoslavia.
 Subsequent editions were carried out in the following years in Czechoslovakia, the Soviet Union, Bulgaria and Romania.
 At that sixth IPhO in 1972, France joined the competition as the first Western country and Cuba as the first non-European country.
 With growing size and organizational effort (and no participation fee at that time), no country was willing to arrange an IPhO in 1973.
 To hold up the competition, Poland volunteered to host another IPhO in 1974, but the problem soon reappeared: With the Federal Republic of Germany, Sweden and Finland, additional Western countries had joined the IPhO, and the Eastern Bloc countries decided in 1977 that they would only host every other IPhO.
 As the Western countries were not yet ready with the necessary long-term preparation effort, no IPhO was held in 1978 and in 1980.
 The first Western Country to host the IPhO was the Federal Republic of Germany in 1982.
 Since then, the IPhO has been held regularly every year except 2020 due to the pandemic, and the organization has become a prestigious endeavor that many countries are happy to take.